borntofrappe/quality-assurance/README.md

 The setup allows later `suite` functions to assert values based on the visited page, the root level of the specified site.

-To interact with a form the `zombie` package provides the `fill` and `pressButton` function, populating the input element by name and then submitting the value through the matching button.

 ```js
 test('Submit the name "Polo" in the HTML form', function (done) {
   browser.fill("surname", "Polo").then(() => {